-Spain's Christmas lottery offers a distraction from pandemic
+Spain's huge Christmas lottery offers distraction from virus

 Other lotteries have bigger individual top prizes but Spain’s Christmas lottery, staged each year on Dec.
 22, is ranked as the world’s richest for the total prize money involved.

-Despite a spiraling number of coronavirus cases — Spain on Tuesday scored its pandemic record of new infections, with nearly 50,000 reported in one day — the public is returning to Madrid’s Teatro Real opera house after last year’s hiatus.
+Despite a spiraling number of coronavirus cases — Spain on Tuesday scored its pandemic record of new infections, with nearly 50,000 reported in one day — spectators returned to Madrid’s Teatro Real opera house for the draw after last year’s hiatus.

-Following the tradition, children from Madrid’s San Ildefonso school call out prize-winning numbers, followed by jubilant street and bar scenes of winners celebrating with uncorked bottles of sparkling wine.
+Following the tradition, children from Madrid’s San Ildefonso school call out the prizewinning numbers, followed by jubilant street and bar scenes of winners celebrating with bottles of sparkling wine.

-The lottery is run by the state and supports several charity efforts.
+The lottery is run by the state and supports several charities.